 Kevin Cripe is a transactional healthcare attorney in the Columbus office of Brennan Manna & Diamond, LLC.
 He works on regulatory matters, specially Medicare and Medicaid reimbursement, as well as HIPAA compliance.
 He has experience with contract review, drafting and establishing comprehensive operating policies for healthcare facilities.
 His practice also focuses on commercial payor policies and assessing billing practices and issues.
 Kevin completed his JD and Masters of Public Policy at The Ohio State University and obtained a bachelor’s of science in Biology from the University of Dayton.

 COVID-19 Waivers Expiring: Act Now to Keep Provider’s License

-On January 1, 2021, certain COVID-19 licensure waivers may be expiring and unless you comply with federal and state requirements, your provider could lose your ability to practice across state lines.
+Some COVID-19 licensure waivers are expiring and unless you comply with federal and state requirements, your provider could lose your ability to practice across state lines.
 If this happens, your practice’s revenue and license are at serious risk of being lost.